davidgiga1993/mixing-station-docs/docs/settings/global.md

 ### Network
-On the top right you can access the network interface settings.
+You can access the network interface settings in the top right.
 These settings are for advanced network configurations.